mdn/content/files/en-us/web/css/css_writing_modes/vertical_controls/index.md

 - `direction: ltr` will cause the content to start at the top and flow towards the bottom.
 - `direction: rtl` will cause the content to start at the bottom and flow towards the top.

+This is referred to as the **inline base direction** — the primary direction in which content is ordered on a line, which defines on which sides the "start" and "end" of a line are.
 In text-based controls the difference is obvious — the flow of text starts at the top or bottom.
 In non-text-based controls such as range sliders, `direction` controls what direction the control is drawn in.
 For example, `direction: ltr` would mean that the lowest value is at the top of the slider, and the highest value is at the bottom of the slider.

 The sections below show how to create different types of vertial form control, along with examples of each.
 Consult the browser compatibility information on each of the linked reference pages to find out the exact support information for each type.